jakerudolph/matlab_standards/matlab_standards.md

 if x > 0
     saveData()
 else
-    % x does not indicate we want to save the dataset. end
+    % x does not indicate we want to save, so do nothing
+end
 ```